 Where can I watch the UEFA Champions League Final?

-The 2025 UEFA Champions League Final will be broadcast live on TNT Sports in the UK.
+If you're unable to obtain tickets, the 2025 UEFA Champions League Final will be broadcast live on TNT Sports in the UK.
 You can live stream on discovery+ and watch via TNT Sports' TV channels on Sky, BT and Virgin Media platforms.
 Discovery+ Premium is £29.99 per month and available on a monthly rolling contract.
-This includes TNT Sports, Eurosport, and other entertainment channels.
+This includes TNT Sports and other entertainment channels.
 Existing BT broadband customers can access TNT Sports for £20 per month.
-The package consists of TNT Sports, Discovery+, and Eurosport.
+The package consists of TNT Sports and Discovery+.